cs50nestm/cs50labs/commandline/README.md

 ## How Do We Use Command-Line Arguments?

-In order to allow our program to accept command-line arguments, we revise our **main** function to include the input arguments **argc**, an integer and **argv**, an array of strings.
+In order to allow our program to accept command-line arguments, we revise our `main` function to include the input arguments `argc`, an integer and `argv`, an array of strings.

 ```c
 int main(int argc, string argv[])
 ```

-The first of these arguments, **argc**, stands for "argument count", and represents the number of arguments passed into through the command line.
+The first of these arguments, `argc` stands for argument count, and represents the number of arguments passed into through the command line.
 Each word typed at the command-line is considered an argument, including the name of the program we are calling.
-Previously, we wrote our **main** function to take no arguments (void).
+Previously, we wrote our `main`function to take no arguments (void).

 For instance